-- We make sure we are an inclusive school by ensuring our activities are available for all of our children, with adjustments being made where needed. - Each club, activity or residential trip is planned with the children it is aimed at in mind, thus allowing for those children to take part as fully as possible. - We ensure Risk assessments are carried out and procedures are put in place to enable all children to participate. - If a health and safety risk assessment suggests that an intensive level of 1:1 support is required, a parent or carer may also be asked to accompany their child during the activity in addition to the usual school staff.
+- We make sure we are an inclusive school by ensuring our activities are available for all of our children, with adjustments being made where needed. - Extra-curricular clubs and activities are accessible for all pupils - Each club, activity or residential trip is planned with the children it is aimed at in mind, thus allowing for those children to take part as fully as possible. - We ensure Risk assessments are carried out and procedures are put in place to enable all children to participate. - If a health and safety risk assessment suggests that an intensive level of 1:1 support is required, a parent or carer may also be asked to accompany their child during the activity in addition to the usual school staff. - If a health and safety risk assessment suggests that an intensive level of 1:1 support is required a parent or carer may also be asked to accompany their child during the activity in addition to the usual school staff. - When planning clubs, activities or residential we speak with parents and outside agencies to ensure they are inclusive for all.